xiangfu0/amazon-bedrock-agent-samples/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-sample/README.md

-# Getting Started with Amplify Video Games Sales Assistant
+# Front-End Application - React UI Amazon Bedrock Agent Configuration

-This tutorial guides you through the process of setting up a React front-end application using AWS Amplify that integrates with an Amazon Bedrock Agent project.
-The services to be deployed are: Amplify Hosting, and it leverages Amazon IAM user credentials service authorization from the front-end application.
+This tutorial guides you through the process of setting up a React front-end application that integrates with an Amazon Bedrock Agent.
+This agent is specifically created to serve as a Data Analyst Assistant for Video Game Sales.

-By the end of this tutorial, you'll have a fully functional Generative AI web application that allows a guest user to interact with a Data Analyst Assistant for Video Game Sales using Amazon Bedrock Agents.
+By the end of this tutorial, you'll have a fully functional Generative AI web application that enables guest users to interact with the Data Analyst Assistant interface.

 > [!IMPORTANT]
 > This sample application is meant for demo purposes and is not production ready.
 Please make sure to validate the code with your organizations security best practices.
->
-> Clean up resources after you test the demo to avoid unnecessary costs.
-Follow the clean-up steps provided.

 ## Prerequisites